Marleintje/HTML-CSS-Basics-course/README.md

 - VS Code Extensions (once Visual Studio Code is installed, find them under cubicle-looking-logo in the panel on the left)
     - Live Server (by Ritwick Dey)
     - HTMLHint (by Mike Kaufman)

+## Good to know
+The 'Exercises-complete' folder contains files that are gitignored, and will be un-ignored 1 by 1 during the course of the class, to provide students with the completed HTML and CSS files.